marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 ## Appreciation break

 Let me just stop and appreciate the amazing Google Sheet for awhile.
-Many things in the application are mindblowing but right now I wanted to send a special love for the `C2:C` syntax.
+Many things in the application are mind-blowing but right now I wanted to send a special love for the `C2:C` syntax.

 Take all rows in the C-column, starting on row 2.
 You can't do that in Excel.
 I love that.
-Without it, I would either get the heading or update this formula everytime new rows are added.
+Without it, I would either get the heading or update this formula every time new rows are added.

 Thank you, Google!

-## Round'em up!
+## Round'em up

 It's now, thanks to the copying of all the rows in columns A:D, pretty easy to count the number of items finished per month: `=COUNTIF(C2:C, F2)`